Introduction to the Math Program

 Interested in registering for the math tutoring program?
 Contact your local Playhouse.

 The aim of this program is to help promote a positive experience of learning mathematics and to develop a sound foundation of basic number understanding.
 Understanding that our children will vary greatly in individual abilities and challenges in comprehending math, we combined multiple approaches which utilize multi-sensory teaching, and aligned them with topics taught in the classroom, in hopes of providing a comprehensive and cohesive program.
 The program is designed to include resource material and methodology from the following:

-Numicon is a multi-sensory maths teaching program using Numicon maths shapes in a series of practical teaching activities.
-The Maths Shapes give learners insight into number values and relationships in a way not provided by written numerals.
+Numicon is a multi-sensory math teaching program using Numicon shapes in a series of practical teaching activities.
+The Numicon Shapes give learners insight into number values and relationships in a way not provided by written numerals.
 Learners develop their own mental imagery as they combine and compare the shapes to do arithmetic in a series of practical activities.

 To find out more about Numicon please watch the video at www.numicon.com.

 TouchMath is a multisensory program that uses its signature TouchPoints to engage students of all abilities and learning styles.
 TouchPoints develop and reinforce a performance of math functions useful both in daily activities and academic accomplishment.
 They may also serve as “mental manipulatives” for students who find concrete manupulatives difficult and/or distracting.

 To find out more about TouchMath please visit www.touchmath.com and to read about the research behind this program please visit http://www.touchmath.com/index.cfm?fuseaction=about.research.